-Easy going Australia has a lot of choice when it comes to beaches where nudism is legal and accepted.
+Easy going Australia has a lot of choice when it comes to nudist beaches: where nudism is legal and accepted.
 Most of the destinations on this list are nested and are home to friendly and friendly naturist communities that welcome newcomers.
 For some, you may be the only person – just you, the sun, the sand, the waves … and not just a jersey to separate yourself from your environment.

 WHY GO NAKED?

-Undressing at the beach gives you a feeling of freshness and freshness.
+Undressing at the beach gives you a feeling of freshness.
 It also boosts self-esteem by allowing you to find that most people do not have a mannequin body.
 There is also a strong community of naturists, whose openness and conviviality stem from the fact that they have nothing to hide, not even tan lines.
 Many naturists say that the reason for nudity on the beach is simple: they feel more like themselves without their clothes getting bothered.

 NUDIST BEACH BEGINNERS